Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image

 We are pretty laid back when it comes to the dress code as long as you stick to the following guidelines:

-We don't want to see your underwear or your privates.
+We don't want to see your underwear or your privates [bra straps are fine].
 If you can't stretch over the table for a pencil without holding your skirt down, tights or leggings would be a good addition.
-Likewise, cleavage should be covered.
 Pants and shirts should cover underwear, and pants should be free of holes that expose underwear.

 Shirts are required for all members.
 There shouldn't be anything offensive on your clothing.
 That includes profanity!
 If you're unsure pick a different shirt.